Broadcasting Act (S.C. 1991, c. 11)

 (b) takes into account regional needs and concerns;

-(c) is readily adaptable to scientific and technological change;
+(c) promotes innovation and is readily adaptable to scientific and technological change;

 (d) facilitates the provision of broadcasting to Canadians;

-(e) facilitates the provision of Canadian programs to Canadians;
+(e.1) facilitates the provision of programs that are accessible without barriers to persons with disabilities;

 (3) The Commission shall give primary consideration to the objectives of the broadcasting policy set out in subsection 3(1) if, in any particular matter before the Commission, a conflict arises between those objectives and the objectives of the regulatory policy set out in subsection (2).